Cadillac CTS: Second generation (2008)

-GM revealed the all-new 2008 CTS at the North American International Auto Show in January 2007.
+GM presented the 2008 CTS at the North American International Auto Show in January 2007.
 The 2008–2009 base model featured a 3.6 L LY7 V6 with 263 hp and 253 lbft of torque carried over from the previous generation.
 A second engine, a new 3.6 L direct-injection V6 VVT engine with 304 hp and 273 lbft of torque was also offered.
 For 2010, the base engine changed to a 3.0L variable valve timing (VVT) V6 with 270 hp and 224 lbft of torque.
 A 6-speed manual transmission was standard equipment on the second generation CTS and GM's 6-speed Hydra-matic 6L50 automatic transmission was available as an option on all variants.
 On-demand all-wheel drive was offered with both engines when equipped with an automatic transmission.
 Suspension, braking, and steering improvements from the previous generation CTS-V were designed into the new standard CTS.